emmanuel-londono/Z-Prefix-App/README.md

 ##### Containerization
 + Docker Desktop  20.10.24

-<sub> Please review the package.json in ./back-end & ./front-end for a more detailed list of dependencies. </sub>
+<sub> Please review the package.json in ./back-end & ./front-end folders for a more detailed list of technology dependencies. </sub>

 ## Installation